What Causes Undercut in Welding & How Do You Prevent It?

 welding undercut

-In most cases, inappropriate welding parameters are the main culprit behind undercuts.
+In most cases, the wrong welding parameters are the main culprit behind undercuts.

 High Current

 Current determines how much energy goes into the weld.
-The base metal melts more than required if it is too high, forming a deeper weld pool.
+The base metal melts more than required if it’s too high, forming a deeper weld pool.

-The extra amount of liquefied metal flows down into the pool, away from the boundaries.
-This leaves a crater at the edges.
+The extra amount of liquefied metal flows away from the boundaries into the pool.
+This occurrence leaves a crater at the edges.

 High Travel Speed